numaproj/numaflow/docs/operations/metrics/metrics.md

 metrics exposition format from Prometheus text format to OpenMetrics text format due to the switch from using `client_golang` [prometheus client](https://github.com/prometheus/client_golang) to `client_rust` [prometheus client](https://github.com/prometheus/client_rust) for exposing metrics.
+As we rewrite other parts (e.g., daemon server), they will also adopt OpenMetrics text format.
+Controller will be in Prometheus text format for the foreseeable future.

 ### Version Differences